-Our monthly speaker social!
-Every month, dames working in games, on game-related projects, or in interactive arts give a brief presentation on their work.
+Our regular speaker social!
+Every month, folks working in games, on game-related projects, or in interactive arts give a brief presentation on their work.
 Expect fascinating insights into a broad range of disciplines, introductions to rad projects and tools, interesting creators and new friends!

 6:30 Doors open

 Our monthly member meeting and social—open to everyone—aims to showcase the work of queer and gender-marginalized folks involved with games in a wide variety of roles.
 Designers, developers, artists, critics, fans, writers, people new to games and seasoned pros are all welcome and have shared the mic at DMG.

 It's also a platform for participants to find encouragement, resources and a venue for speaking about their work in a supportive and productive environment.

 Would you like to present at an upcoming social?
 Learn more, then submit a talk

 You need to be logged in to register:

 Interested in joining DMG?
 Dues are $10 per month.
 Members get discounts on paid workshops, access to private events and studio sessions, member jams, and more.

 We only use this to communicate with you about events you've registered for—it isn't shared with anyone.